WCanirinka/RPG-Game/README.md

 # FOREST-CLASH ![screenshot](assets/Axes.png)

-This is the Microverse's final project for the Javascript  course.
+This is Microverse's final project for the Javascript section.

-In this project i implemented a RPG game using [Phaser 3](http://phaser.io/tutorials), an open-source framework for Canvas and WebGL powered browser games.
+In this project I implemented an RPG game using [Phaser 3](http://phaser.io/tutorials), an open-source framework for Canvas and WebGL powered browser games.

 ## Table of Contents